Helloworld447/Text-based-RPG-game-draft-1/README.md

 We plan on using Python --we have already confirmed our selection with Professor Reem Ali.
 In addition to that, we're also deciding on which libraries to use.
 This may change as we proceed because upcoming functions will need various dependencies.
 But we will adequately document the process :)

 **What will be the input/output of your project?**
-We were thinking of a text-based game that is very similar to Mario's adventure games.
-We're still deciding on what the main goal of the game is

-.The main objective of the game is to get a high score on the number of monsters defeated.
-.In addition to that, as you kill monsters

 **What are the features that the project provides?**